RoxieBethyl/Computer-Modelling/README.md

 # Computer-Modelling

-This folder contains the exercises done during the course.
+This repository contains the exercises done during this course.
 Here is a brief description of each:

 1. **Exercise 1**: A coding exercise to implement a numerical integration algorithm for solving differential equations.